giraldiego/NOIR/SETUP.md

 ![image](images/no-tso-music-2.png)

 Then you need to edit every record listed to remove any reference to the mods you are removing.
-For you this case, it is only a record and forwarding the Requiem's value to Dyndolod plugin will do the trick.
+For this case, it is only a record and forwarding the Requiem's value to Dyndolod plugin will do the trick.

 ![image](images/no-tso-music-3.png)